resilience4j/resilience4j-spring-boot2-demo/README.md

 ## Getting Started

 Just run the Application.java in your IDE.

+or `./gradlew bootrun`

 Application is running on http://localhost:9080.

 ## Monitoring with Prometheus and Grafana (OPTIONAL)